oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

   <tr>
     <td rowspan="2" valign="top">VA Number</td>
     <td valign="top">Customizable</td>
     <td valign="top"><p>You may personalize the VA suffix using the numbers you want (e.g. your end-users' phone number or billing number).
-To enable VA number customization, please contact your Business Representative.
+To enable VA number customization, please contact your business representative.
 You may refer to the [API Docs - Create Customized VA Number](https://api-docs.oyindonesia.com/#create-customized-va-va-aggregator).</p><p></p><p>Specifically for this feature, we currently only support BRI and CIMB. </p></td>
     </tr>
   <tr>
     <td valign="top">Predetermined</td>